 Members must be willing to attend training sessions in chain saw operation and safety and must be able to endure strenuous outdoor work.

 On the job, every volunteer must put safety first.
 Team members are expected to be constantly on the alert for hazards and take the necessary precautions to protect both self and others.
-Volunteers are required to use safety hear to protect hands, head, ears, and eyes, as will as wear the proper clothing including chaps.
+Volunteers are required to use safety gear to protect hands, head, ears, and eyes, as well as wear the proper clothing including chaps.

 This group of volunteers cleans out houses, garages, sheds, barns, yards, streets and community areas, helping people to have a safe environment after a disaster has occurred.
 Often the job is to gut-out a flooded building, preparing it for repair.

 Members must be in good physical condition and willing to work in unpleasant, dirty situations.
 Volunteers need to be conscious of health and safety hazards, taking necessary measures in order to keep themselves and others out of harm’s way.

 This team gives aid to relief workers and others who are in need by providing showers and laundry support in the disaster area.
 The trailers have private shower stalls as well as washing machines, dryers, storage and folding areas.
 Volunteers receive and assist those requesting their services, do laundry, sanitize showers, empty trash, replace needed supplies, and keep the trailer area neat.